SteveJustin1963/tec-SERIAL-BG/README.md

 TEC-1 Serial card by Ben Grimmett

 Ben Grimmett
-Visual Storyteller · March 5 · tagTEC-1 Hardware
+March 5 · TEC-1 Hardware
-Edit: Due to discussions in this thread and others, the following changes have been made:
+Due to discussions in this thread and others, the following changes have been made:

 Interrupt signal on pad "PortA"